knewter/imagine/README.md

 -------
 [![Travis CI Build Status](http://travis-ci.org/knewter/imagine.png)](http://travis-ci.org/knewter/imagine)

-Imagine is a {http://rubyonrails.org Rails} engine that provides drop-in image gallery support.
+Imagine is a [Rails](http://rubyonrails.org) engine that provides drop-in image gallery support.
 It is extensible, and aims to be the de facto standard for Rails image galleries.
 Its a Rails image gallery, that's mountable.
 Works on rails 3.1 at least :) Should work on 3.x

 It's still in active development.